 Personally, I thought Hepburn and Wagner were great together.
 The actors are very charming as a pair of bickering would-be lovers.
 Unfortunately, the truly ridiculous plot bogs down the film.
 After a strong start, there are moments when the movie begins to lose its way, but as I said before, Hepburn and Wagner are such a cute couple that I was willing to overlook the moments that don’t work.

-Other actors are good too: Samantha Eggar (The Collector) plays Hepburn’s friend and Belgian character actor Patrick Bauchau (Clear and Present Danger) plays Hepburn’s boyfriend.
+Other actors are good too: Samantha Eggar (The Collector) plays Hepburn’s best friend and Belgian character actor Patrick Bauchau (Clear and Present Danger) plays Hepburn’s boyfriend.
 The late Jerry Orbach (Lennie Briscoe in TV’s Law & Order) plays a mystery-man who chases Hepburn everywhere.

 Conclusions & Final Thoughts: